maxwnaylor/investing/commentary/introduction/investment-philosophy/what-is-an-investing-philosophy.md

 # What does it mean to have an investment philosophy?

-Valuation is not a science (hard rules and clear outcomes), nor is it an art (a company's value is not in the eye of the beholder, but of the market).
+Valuation is not a science (hard rules and clear outcomes), nor is it an art (there are rules: a company's value is not in the eye of the beholder).

 I like to steal Aswath Damodaran's view that valuation is a "craft".
 It contains elements of science (irrefutable logic, e.g. a company's value is the present value of future cash flows).